lisandroseia/capstone1/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Capstone

-> One paragraph statement about the project.
+> In this project i made a capstone wit [this requirements](https://github.com/microverseinc/curriculum-html-css/blob/main/capstone/html_capstone.md)

 ![screenshot](./app_screenshot.png)

-Additional description about the project and its features.
+This capstone is a presentagion web page for a dog agility contest, with a completely functional navigation bar, a mobile menu, and a section created with pure javascript (featured trainers section)

 ## Built With

-- Major languages
-- Frameworks
+- HTML, CSS & JS
-- Technologies used
+- Github

 ## Live Demo